A man tries to find out more about his late father – and uncovers an extraterrestrial secret – in Moin Hussain’s very promising debut Sky Peals.

 Sky Peals is an intriguing sci-fi drama and a very promising debut from Moin Hussain.
 It also ends up being a fairly special experience precisely because once you strip the sci-fi elements and the multicoloured visions, you realise how measured and universal the story is.
 If you have ever looked at the night sky and wondered whether you are where you belong, this is a movie that explores that feeling.
 It is a film where a man tries to find himself through his connection to something not of this world but ends up finding a greater connection here on Earth.

-Sky Peals premiered at the 2023 Venice Film Festival on September 5, 2023 and will be released in UK & Irish cinemas on August 9, 2024.
+Sky Peals premiered at the 2023 Venice Film Festival on September 5, 2023 and is now available to stream in the UK & Ireland.
+The film will be released on digital and on demand in the US on December 3, 2024.